 ◾️ Trauma inflicted on BIPOC (Black Indigenous People of Color) by white people and white supremacy.
 This includes but is not limited to “1. the enslavement of African peoples, and corresponding anti-black racism; 2. land theft and genocide of Indigenous Peoples...; and 3. international imperialism, beginning with the takeover of half of Mexico by war” (White Awake).
 This trauma is both historical as well as current: white people and white supremacy continue to cause harm to BIPOC in the present day.
 When a story includes content on this trauma, you will see: ◾.

-◾️◾️ Trauma endured by white people during the Middle Ages and the colonization of Europe, if not before.
+◾️◾️ Trauma endured by people who would now be considered white during the Middle Ages and the colonization of Europe, if not before.
 This trauma is historical, yet for many white people, remains unhealed today.
-To just focus on healing this trauma centers whiteness and upholds white supremacy.
-However, we address this trauma with the belief that this collective unhealed trauma contributed to the genesis of white supremacy & continues to uphold white supremacy in the present day.
+To just focus on healing this trauma centers whiteness and perpetuates white supremacy.
+However, we address this trauma with the belief that these historical power dynamics led to the construction of the race & continue to uphold white supremacy in the present day.
 We believe that healing this trauma can contribute to the dismantling of white supremacy.
-When a story includes content on this subject, you will see: ◾️◾️.
+When a story includes content on this subject, you will see, you will see: ◾️◾️.